Alextros00/Home-Automation-NodeRED-ESP-Telegram/README.md

 Once done configuring the project exit out of the menu by clicking `Save` -> `Ok` -> `Exit` -> `Exit` -> `Exit` to go back to the terminal

 #### Flash and Monitor
-Use `make flash` to build and flash the project onto your device.
+Use `make flash` to build and flash the project onto your device.<br/>
-Once the project has been flashed onto your device use `make monitor` to see logs from the device in real time To exit the monitor us `Ctrl + ]` or `Ctrl` and  `]` at the same time
+Once the project has been flashed onto your device use `make monitor` to see logs from the device in real time<br/>
+To exit the monitor us `Ctrl + ]` or `Ctrl` and  `]` at the same time